VoidCaptcha/voidcaptcha/README.md

 VoidCaptcha Packages
 --------------------
-**This repository contains the JavaScript part of VoidCaptcha**, to get VoidCaptcha working you need an corresponding back-end library or a respective plugin or module for your Content Management System or used Framework.
+**This repository contains the JavaScript part of VoidCaptcha**, to get VoidCaptcha working you need an corresponding back-end library or a respective plugin / module for your Content Management System or Application Framework.
 The following list contains all official libraries and extensions:

 **Libraries**
 - [VoidCaptcha - Frontend JavaScript Library](https://github.com/VoidCaptcha/voidcaptcha) - **You're here**